akkadotnet/akkadotnet-templates/docs/WebApiTemplate.md

 # WebApiTemplate

-This template is designed to integrate [Akka.NET](https://getakka.net/) with ASP.NET Web APIs.
+This template is designed to integrate [Akka.NET](https://getakka.net/) Clusters with ASP.NET Web APIs.

 ## Installation